Over emphasis on quarterly earnings is bad for business

 “Thanks to quarterly earnings, long-term strategy and shareholders are often pitted against each another.”

-Shareholders use quarterly reports to judge advertising campaigns.
+Shareholders use quarterly earnings to judge advertising campaigns.
 That’s a mistake.
 Successful marketing moves should ultimately increase earnings, but one bad quarter doesn’t mean the strategy isn’t working.

 Take JCPenney, for example.
 The retailer is in dire need of revitalization.
 Last year, the company unveiled its “square deal” initiative, which offered everyday low prices instead of coupons and other discounts.
 Once the first disappointing quarterly report came in, impatient shareholders stomped their feet and demanded a return to sales gimmicks.

-Thanks to quarterly reports, long-term strategy and shareholders are often pitted against each another.
+Thanks to quarterly earnings, long-term strategy and shareholders are often pitted against each another.
 As a result, there is little chance to see big change.

 Lies on Facebook Tom Dougherty, CEO - Stealing Share 24 February 2017 Facebook lies.
 Lies, lies and more lies.
 All too often Facebook lies.
 I'm not talking about the Facebook company.
 I'm speaking of the content.
 If you read my blog at all then you know the world of...